FranckLejzerowicz/Xclusion_criteria/README.md

 #### Requisites

+- Some third-party dependencies must be installed: `numpy >= 1.18.1`, `pandas >= 1.0.1` and `cython >= 0.29.15`.
+You may use `pip install numpy=1.18.1` etc (think of doing it in a conda environment to not break the functioning of other tools..._)

-If you want to make use of the functionality allowinf the fetching of 16S data from Qiita, please install [Xrbfetch](https://github.com/FranckLejzerowicz/Xrbfetch)
+- If you want to make use of the functionality allowinf the fetching of 16S data from Qiita, please install [Xrbfetch](https://github.com/FranckLejzerowicz/Xrbfetch)

 ## Input